alvin-est/fuzzy-robot/README.md

-# Employee Payroll Tracker Starter Code
+# Employee Payroll Tracker

 ## About
-A simple user interface utilising JavaScript to process user input and display onto a HTML table.
+A simple user interface utilising JavaScript to process user input and display info onto a HTML table.

 ## Credits